 Withdrawal from All Classes

 Personal issues, academic difficulties, health problems, or family/financial concerns sometimes arise and create challenges for students to remain focused on their studies.
 Before making any changes to your class schedule, contact us to discuss the options available to you.
 Should you find it necessary to withdraw from all classes, we will help with the paperwork and explain the policies regarding the withdrawal process.
 The earlier you contact our office, the more help we can provide.
+You can also find more information on withdrawing from all classes here.

 Please note that students who withdraw may still be responsible for paying all or a portion of tuition and fees for the semester.